Finn-HPI/hyrise/README.md

-# Master Thesis: Hardware-Conscious SIMD-Accelerated Sort-Merge Joins
+# Master Thesis: Hardware-Conscious SIMD-Accelerated Sort-Merge Joins in Multi Core In-Memory Database Systems

 This project implements a **SIMD Sort-Merge Join (SSMJ)** operator and integrates it into the Hyrise in-memory database system.

+> **Plotting Scripts**
+> The scripts and data used to generate the plots displayed in the thesis can be found in the following repository: [master-thesis-plotting-scripts](https://github.com/Finn-HPI/master-thesis-plotting-scripts).

 ## Implementation Details